-The Saint Louis University Engineering Summer Academy is a six-day, five-night residential camp where rising high school juniors and seniors can learn about the varying fields and career paths in engineering.
+The Saint Louis University Engineering Summer Academy is a six-day, five-night residential camp where rising high school sophomores, juniors and seniors can learn about the varying fields and career paths in engineering.

 Parks College of Engineering, Aviation and Technology faculty and student mentors guide academy participants through hands-on activities in aerospace and mechanical engineering, biomedical engineering, computer and electrical engineering, and civil engineering.

 Academy participants also attend off-campus excursions into the engineering industry, hear from guest speakers working in the field and explore Saint Louis University.

 More details can be found below.
 If you have any questions, please contact Amy Preis at email@example.com.

 Rising high school sophomores, juniors and seniors who currently have a 3.0 GPA or higher are eligible.
 All application requirements must be met in order to be considered.
 Space is limited.

 Saint Louis University is taking public health guidance into consideration to protect the community from COVID-19.
 More information about SLU’s response to the COVID-19 pandemic can be found on this webpage.

 Through the Spring 2022 semester, SLU's Office of Summer and Extended Studies will be working with our Pandemic Task Force to develop camp protocols that will make our campus community as safe as possible.
 When those protocols become available, they will be shared here and with applicants in a timely manner.

 - March 13: Engineering Summer Academy and scholarship applications due